snowlxt/Spotify-Music-Data-Analytics/README.md

 **Target variable** - 'popularity'
 Referring to the distribution of the attribute ‘popularity’, there are few songs that report a popularity of over 60, which is only 3 thousand out of over 20 thousand tracks.
 Therefore, I cut the sample into two bins: tracks with popularity over 60 are classified as popular songs and others as unpopular songs.
 I labeled the popular songs as 1 and unpopular ones as 0 under the new binary popularity attribute.

+## Sampling
+As with many other classification models, we run into a class imbalance problem.
+Since there are so many more instances of class 0 than of class 1, the models we train will tend to classify most songs as class 1.
+Even though this results in an extremely high accuracy, the results are ultimately impractical because most, if not all, of class 1’s are categorized incorrectly.
+Therefore, I use two methods:
+* oversampling
+* SMOTE (Synthetic Minority Over-sampling Technique)**